 Sprucing up your home with a fresh coat of paint can instantly improve your curb appeal, but the process involves more than choosing colors.
-Painting your home is a major project that will require you to seek out estimates from reputable painting professionals in your area to ensure you will be getting a good-looking, high-quality paint job.
+Painting your home is a major project that will require you to seek out a paint estimate from reputable painting professionals in your area to ensure you will be getting a good-looking, high-quality paint job.

-A professional painter will need to survey the job as the first step toward preparing an estimate.
-While you may be able to give a thorough description over the telephone or in an email, a personal visit is the best way to ensure the estimate is complete and that there will be no surprises.
+A professional painter will need to survey the job as the first step toward preparing a paint estimate.
+While you may be able to give a thorough description over the telephone or in an email, a personal visit is the best way to ensure the paint estimate is complete and that there will be no surprises.

 During this face-to-face visit, you should freely discuss your concerns and communicate any specifications or needs for the project.